twrecked/hass-aarlo/README.md

 * camera audio detection
 * door bell motion detection
 * door bell button press
-* on the Lovelace UI it will report camera streaming state on the picture entity - ie, a clip is being recorded or somebody is view a stream on the Arlo app
+* on the Lovelace UI it will report camera streaming state on the picture entity - ie, a clip is being recorded or somebody is view a stream on the Arlo app or if the camera is too cold to operate
 * saving of state across restarts

-This is an alpha release!
+**This is an alpha release - it's working great for me - 3 base stations, 11 cameras, 2 doorbells - but I haven't had chance to test it against many different configurations!**

 ## Installation